 About the KI Research Incubator (KIRI)

 KI aims to be a pioneering university.
-As part of this ambition, the Committee for Research has created the KI Research Incubator (KIRI), a dynamic environment strengthening innovative research with a focus on interdisciplinary breakthroughs.
+As part of this ambition, the Committee for Research created the KI Research Incubator (KIRI), a dynamic environment strengthening innovative research with a focus on interdisciplinary breakthroughs.

 Background